psmay/one-way-3-state-level-shifter/README.md

 ![Schematic](schematic.png)

-This is a design for a DIP breakout for a MOSFET-based unidirectional level shifter with non-trivial output current capacity.
+This is a design for a DIP breakout for a MOSFET-based unidirectional level shifter with non-trivial output current capacity and low impedance either sourcing or sinking.
+(This is possibly at a minor cost of some speed and/or power consumption; other level shifters exist that are probably a better fit if low current or high and/or asymmetrical impedance isn't an issue.)

 It consists of a complementary pair of MOSFETs in a single TSOP6 package, with the PMOS and NMOS acting as high- and low-side switches, respectively.
-To allow the PMOS to be switched by a logic-level voltage, an additional NMOS (also TSOP6) and a 100KΩ pull-up (0603) are included at its input.
+To allow the PMOS to be switched by a logic-level voltage, an additional NMOS (also TSOP6) and a pull-up resistor (0603) are included at its input.

 The threshold voltages of the NMOSes determine the input logic high;
 there is no pin corresponding to `Vdd` for the input side.

+The nominal 100KΩ value for the pull-up reflects the switched voltage for the original intended application, which is somewhere between 10V and 20V.
+A smaller pull-up, such as 10KΩ, should be used if the voltage is smaller (e.g. less than 10V).
+The tradeoff is speed versus power
+usage: The high-side switch will take longer to shut off if the resistance is higher; if it is lower, more current will be passed through the pull-up when the high-side switch is on.
+If the application circuit will be working with a variable voltage, consider how power usage and timing are affected at the extremes.

 ![Layout](layout.png)